Mico27/gbs-ContinuousScenePlugin/README.md

 ### Maximum Scene Size is Halved

-Due to the ring-buffer nature of the VRAM tilemap, the usable scene dimensions are limited to **128 tiles wide and 128 tiles tall** (half of the standard GB Studio maximum of 256×256).
-Exceeding this causes visual wrap-around corruption during transitions.
+Because the background wraps, scenes can be at most **128 tiles wide and 128 tall**, half the usual GB Studio maximum.
+Going beyond that makes the picture wrap onto itself during a crossing.

 ### Common Tileset Is Required

-All scenes that scroll into each other must share the same **common tileset**.
-Click the puzzle-piece icon on each scene in GB Studio and assign the same common tileset asset.
-This ensures tile indices are consistent across scene boundaries so that the visual join is seamless.
+Every scene that joins another must share one **common tileset**.
+Click the puzzle-piece icon on each scene and pick the same one.
+That keeps the tiles in the same places on both sides of the join, which is what makes it seamless.

 ### Scripts Are Reset on Boundary Crossing

-When the player crosses a scene boundary, all running script contexts in the current scene are terminated (variables are preserved).
-Timers, input events, and music events are also reset.
-The new scene's init scripts run after the scene loads, while tile rendering is still disabled, and the game loop resumes only once they finish.
+Every running script in the leaving scene is stopped when the player crosses.
+Variables are kept.
+Timers, input events and music events are reset.
+The new scene's init scripts run before drawing resumes, so keep them short.

 ### The Camera Always Follows the Player

-There is no transition animation and no camera lock during the scene load.
-The camera is centered on the player at all times.
-The `DISABLE_SCROLL_LIMITS` define (enabled by default) removes the per-scene scroll clamp so the camera can freely follow the player past scene boundaries, revealing neighbour tiles as it goes.
+There is no transition animation and no camera lock during the load.
+The camera stays on the player throughout.
+The **Disable scroll limits** setting, on by default, removes the per-scene limit so the camera can follow the player past an edge and reveal the neighbour's tiles.
+It is a runtime field, so a script can turn the limits back on with **Engine Field Update** whenever you want the camera clamped to the current scene again.

 ### Out-of-Bounds Areas

-While a scene is scrolling, tiles that fall outside any registered neighbour are filled with the tile specified by **Out of bounds tile Id** (`fill_tile_id`).
-Set this engine field to a solid-colour or water tile appropriate to your world's border.
-The corresponding **Out of bounds tile attribute** (`fill_tile_attr`) sets the CGB palette attribute for the fill tile.
+Tiles that fall outside every registered neighbour are filled with **Out of bounds tile Id**.
+Set it to a solid colour, or to a water tile at the edge of a world map. **Out of bounds tile attribute** sets the palette and flip for that tile on Game Boy Color.

 ---